VictorLalle/4chan-xt/README.md

 - A lot of files have circular dependencies, but rollup can handle that
   - but for some scripts that add to the same object I had to merge them, like Posting/QR and site/SW.yotsuba.js
-  - sometimes something might not be initialized before use
+  - sometimes something might not be initialized before use, for example, `$.dict()` and `$.SECONDS`
+    - I moved these to a new file called helpers.ts, which shouldn't have dependencies itself, so it's also available
 - tsconfig.json has `"checkJs": true,`, and a lot of js files report type errors when opened because of unknown properties on objects and reassigning variables with different types.
 These errors don't block the bundle at this moment.
 - old files in the builds directory stay as reference until the new builds are functional, new files go in the builds/test directory
 - old build scripts are also kept around for reference until the new build output is fully functional